mishatuesday/mishatuesday.github.io/_posts/2022-10-06-creating-a-jekyll-blog.markdown

 `jekyll new <sitename>`

 `<Sitename>` can be anything; it's just a filename, but it should **NOT** be `<your-git-username>.github.io` (you don't want the headaches I had doing this).
 It also shouldn't have spaces in it; use hyphens.
 Jekyll will create a new directory with that name that you can now `cd` into. *Note: in this method, the directory just created will not be your blog's final local home.
-If you're an expert on setting up remotes then my method is beneath you.* When you `ls`, you will see a bunch of files.
+If you're an expert on setting up remotes then my method is beneath you.* When you `ls` from inside your newly created directory, you will see a bunch of files.
 The files that you need to know are:

 `_posts/<date-of-creation>-welcome-to-jekyll.markdown`